 Developing skills for dealing effectively with gaslighting and its pervasive and insidiously destructive impact is essential for mastering courageous living.
 Why?
 Because using tactics to induce vulnerability, insecurity, fear and shame is the modus operandi of the gaslighter.
-So being brave and skillfully courageous in the face of coping with gaslighting and the gaslighter is critical for success.
-It’s essential to not only see gaslighting for what it is but most importantly develop resiliency for rising back when it occurs and immunity protection from its negative impact going forward.
+So being brave and skillful when it comes to coping with gaslighting and the gaslighter is critical for success.
+It’s essential to not only see gaslighting for what it is but most importantly develop resiliency and immunity for rising from its negative impact.

-Gaslighting … is elaborate, insidious systematic deception, manipulation and demonstration of power over another and over time can erode capacities such as foundational trust, love, esteem, worth, rightness, intuition, freedom and meaning in its targets.
+Gaslighting … is elaborate, insidious systematic deception, manipulation and demonstration of power over another.
+Over time, it can erode capacities such as foundational trust, love, esteem, worth, rightness, intuition, freedom and meaning in its targets.
 Eventually it can disable integrity and executive functioning capabilities.
 The evidence to suggest that experiencing powerlessness, the goal of gaslighting in its targets, impairs executive functioning capacities can be read here.

 The term gaslighting originates from a stage play called Gaslight debuting in London in 1938 and was later made into a film in the UK in 1940 and the US in 1944.
 In the play and films, a husband systematically drives his wife insane by convincing her that she is a kleptomaniac and has imagined sounds and the dimming of the gaslights in their house.
 The sounds and the dimming of the lights were actually caused by him while he was looking for jewels.

-- NOT buying into the trips to nowhere but pain,
+- DO NOT buy into the trips to nowhere but pain,

-- NOT identifying with the gaslighter’s projections, blame or twisted versions of the truth and
+- DO NOT identify with the gaslighter’s projections, blame or twisted versions of the truth and

-- NOT owning undeserved censure, punishment, responsibility or blame.
+- DO NOT own undeserved censure, punishment, responsibility or blame.

 - The Fear Trip with healing can lead to Trust and Flow.